 I guess you would say I am your typical meticulous personality who lays awake at night, running through each detail of every task, down to the smallest element.
 I often obsess over the outcome of, well, everything, and fear forgetting the minutiae of life.
-So, what happened when I suddenly found myself disabled and unable to control even the basics of my body?
-I would like to say, I just adjusted, I reassessed my capabilities and made the necessary modifications to continue being a productive member of society, but unfortunately, it was a bit messier than all that.
+So, what happened when I suddenly found myself disabled and unable to control even the basics of my body and personal space?
+I would like to say, I simply adjusted, I reassessed my capabilities and made the necessary modifications to continue being a productive member of society, but unfortunately, it was a bit messier than all that.

 There came a point in my illness when I had to realize the remotes not sitting precisely on the table didn’t end the world, and the dishes didn’t have to always be done, and the kids leaving their possessions on the floor wasn’t going to bring about the Apocalypse, it was just life.
 So, as difficult as it is to admit sometimes, I have to say, there was a benefit to becoming ill.
 When you lose so much of your life, sometimes you need to take time to assess what you have gained as well.
 I could give you a laundry list of everything I lost in the last nine years but I would rather not.
 I would rather try to think of what I have gained.